 Sweet Lucia

-On WGBX, an interview with a woman whose 16 year old daughter died by suicide, her donated organs altering two lives.
+On WGBX, an interview with a woman whose 16 year old daughter died by suicide, her donated organs saving two lives.

 The recipient of her lungs, a 30 year old man with cystic fibrosis, now able to dive the reefs of Raja Ampat.

-He sent a postcard from Indonesia, the woman says, which didn’t destroy me, since my daughter never wanted to travel far.
-She loved Frozen, and wanted to go to Disney, but…well, I was single mom.
+He sent a postcard from Indonesia, the woman says, which didn’t completely slay me, since she never wanted to travel too far.
+Actually, she loved Frozen, and wanted to go to Disney, but, well, I was single mom.

-Much harder, a card in her mailbox containing a photo of a little girl, her attention transfixed by a chocolate cake with six candles.When my daughter turned six, the woman says, her voice cracking, she asked for a pet turtle and her Aunt Sara gave her a terrarium with a rock painted green because she wasn’t sure -
+Much harder, a card in her mailbox containing a photo of a little girl, attention transfixed by a chocolate cake burning six candles.When my daughter turned six, the woman says,her voice cracking, she asked for a pet turtle and her aunt gave her a terrarium with a rock painted green because she wasn’t sure -

-A man coughs, clears his throat.
+A man coughs and clears his throat.
 My heart is torn, mami, knowing you lost your angel for my sweet Lucia to live.

 Is this hard for you? the host asks.
-It must be so hard.
+It must be so hard for you.
 For our listeners who haven’t figured it out yet, on the line is Lucia’s father.
-Lucia underwent a heart transplant a year ago.
-Eight hours, it lasted, a Herculean feat of modern medicine.
-She was 5 years old at the time, and the surgery saved her life.
-So, how does it feel right now, to hear from the father of the little girl who has your daughter’s heart?
+Lucia underwent a heart transplant a year ago - eight hours, a Herculean feat of modern medicine.
+She was 5 at the time, and the surgery saved her life.
+So, how does it feel right now, to hear from the father of the little girl who received your daughter’s heart?

-There’s a whooshy grunt, like someone’s been punched.
+There’s a boomy grunt, like someone’s been punched.

-After a couple of attempts to get her to stop crying, he cuts the mics.
+After a couple of attempts to get her to stop crying, the mics are cut.

 *

 WGBX shifts quickly into the second interview, a 20 year old UC Santa Cruz student who claims that heteronormative white people are complicit in the erasure of anyone unlike them.
 If you’re straight, white, and not screaming in the streets right now, something’s wrong, the student says.
 While you drink wine and shop online, bodies that do not look like yours are being harmed, daily.
-Black bodies.
-Queer and brown bodies.
-Fat bodies.
-Disabled bodies.
-Muslim bodies.
-So, I’m here today to make you uncomfortable.
-I’m here to tell you to wake up.
-I’m here to tell you that your silence is violence, hard stop.
+Black bodies, queer and brown bodies, fat bodies, disabled bodies, Muslim bodies.
+I’m here today to make you uncomfortable, I’m here to tell you to wake up, I’m here to tell you your silence is violence, hard stop.

 I know when someone is mocking me, she says, crisply.
 I assumed it would be different with you, but I guess I was wrong.
-I won’t labor to explain to deaf ears, I’m not dumb.
+And I don’t labor to explain to deaf ears, so we’re done here.

 Shoot, says the host, clicking his tongue.
 So, to the white folks out there who are tuning in, sounds like she is saying that the God-given color of your skin should rob you of peace.
 That if you’re living a quiet life, or a happy one, it’s violent.
 That the world’s social ills are the fault of a specific demographic.
 Hmmm, that sounds oddly familiar to me, and not in a good way.

 Her voice drops.
 That’s not what I mean.
 And of all people, you should understand.
-She leans in to the mic, her saliva crackling.
+She leans in to the mic, saliva crackling.
 If the dead can’t lift us, they’ll haunt us instead, she hisses.
-And you, of all people, should know this.
+And you should know this.

 The host laughs.
 One thing I know is that I don’t need some damn college kid telling me what I know.